50 Interesting And Must-Know Facts About Earth For Kids

 Earth is also known as the blue planet since a significant part of Earth is covered in water (about 70%), and when viewed from space, the Earth appears blue (12).

-Our planet earth holds many secrets that are yet to be discovered, and it never ceases to amaze us with its wonders and what it is capable of creating.
-In fact, it often makes us wonder how small and insignificant we are when compared to the earth.
+Our planet Earth holds many secrets that are yet to be discovered, and it never ceases to amaze us with its wonders and what it is capable of creating.
+In fact, it often makes us wonder how small and insignificant we are when compared to the Earth.
 Hence, the list of interesting facts about Earth may never end if we try to count the number of marvelous things on Earth.
-We have compiled this list of fascinating facts about the earth for kids to pique their interest in this beautiful and majestic planet we live on.
-Who knows, your child may add the next big discovery to the list above!
+This list of fascinating facts about the Earth for kids can pique their interest in this beautiful and majestic planet we live on.
+The next logical step you could take is to introduce them to some facts about the solar system.

 Infographic: Saving Our Planet